 The Ojai Valley Sanitary District (OVSD) and the City of Ventura provide wastewater collection and treatment within Casitas MWD's boundaries.
 The OVSD provides treatment (located on north Ventura Avenue adjacent to the Ventura River) for approximately 3,000 acre-feet per year.
 The OVSD built a \$30,000,000 tertiary treatment upgrade to its existing plant several years ago.
 The City of Ventura and OVSD have evaluated the potential for recycled water production and sale.
-(Ventura, 2007; OVSD, 1992) The City of Ventura provides tertiary treatment for approximately 10,000 acre-feet per year at the Ventura Water Reclamation Facility (WRF, located at Ventura Harbor adjacent to the Santa Clara River) and has initiated several successful recycling projects.
+(Ventura, 2007; OVSD, 1992) The City of Ventura provides tertiary treatment for approximately 10,000 acre-feet per year at the Ventura Water Reclamation Facility (located at Ventura Harbor adjacent to the Santa Clara River) and has initiated several successful recycling projects.

 Wastewater treated by the OVSD is discharged back in the Ventura River for the benefit of the aquatic habitat and the endangered species including but not limited to Southern California Steelhead.
 Any additional treated water that could be utilized for any other purpose would require the completion of an Environment Impact Report.
 By agreement for the land use for the Ojai Valley Sanitation Plant, the City of Ventura has retained the first right to claim the OVSD treated effluent water.
-Currently, the City of Ventura's WRF discharges to the Santa Clara River estruary.
-The City of Ventura plans to implement a recycled water program.
-It is likely that any recycled water developed from the OVSD or City of Ventura WRF will benefit the City of Ventura's water portfolio.
+In addition, it is likely that any recycled water development from the City of Ventura facility will benefit the City of Ventura's water portfolio.
 There appear to be no other opportunities for Casitas MWD to be directly involved and benefitted by recycled water, given the lack of any other opportunities to acquire recycled water.
 Table 4-1 indicates that Casitas MWD does not anticipate the sale of recycled water for the period 2020-2040.
 See also Appendix E Tables 6-3 to 6-5 for additional details.